Questions about being a whistleblower

 14. What happens after I file my whistleblower report?

-A preliminary investigation will be conducted and you may be contacted for an interview.
-The preliminary investigation will determine if a full investigation should be undertaken and by whom.
+A preliminary inquiry will be conducted and you may be contacted for further information.
+The preliminary inquiry will determine if a full investigation should be undertaken and by whom.

 15. Why might my allegations not be investigated?

 Sometimes employees blow the whistle about things that aren't improper governmental activities, but are personnel, labor relations or management issues.
-Employees also sometimes report violations of university policy that aren't improper governmental activities, unless the violations constitute gross mismanagement or waste.
-The preliminary investigation assesses whether or not there appears to be an improper governmental activity.
+Employees also sometimes report violations of university policy that aren't improper governmental activities, unless the violations are serious or substantial.
+The preliminary inquiry assesses whether or not there appears to be an improper governmental activity.
 However, just because an investigation is not launched doesn't mean that the complaint won't be looked into.
 It might be referred to Human Resources or some other office for review rather than investigation.

 16. How can I help with the investigation?